Marker Logo

 Topics.
 This historical marker is listed in this topic list: Forts and Castles.
 A significant historical year for this entry is 1885.

 Location.
 43° 2.986′ N, 98° 33.534′ W. Marker is near Pickstown, South Dakota, in Gregory County.
-Marker can be reached from Stone Church Drive east of Toe Road West, on the right when traveling east.
+It can be reached from Stone Church Drive east of Toe Road West, on the right when traveling east.
 Located along the Historic Fort Randall parade ground trail.
 Touch for map.
 Marker is in this post office area: Lake Andes SD 57356, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Off-duty Diversions (within shouting distance of this marker); In Sickness & in Health (about 300 feet away, measured in a direct line); Lifestyles of the Rank & File (about 300 feet away); Building Campaign (about 400 feet away); Drums, Drills & Recreation (about 400 feet away); Supply & Demand (about 500 feet away); Buffalo Soldiers (about 500 feet away); Civil War Changes (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Off-duty Diversions (within shouting distance of this marker); In Sickness & in Health (about 300 feet away, measured in a direct line); Lifestyles of the Rank & File (about 300 feet away); Building Campaign (about 400 feet away); Drums, Drills & Recreation (about 400 feet away); Supply & Demand (about 500 feet away); Buffalo Soldiers (about 500 feet away); Civil War Changes (about 500 feet away).
 Touch for a list and map of all markers in Pickstown.

 Related markers.
 Click here for a list of markers that are related to this marker.
-This is a list of markers along the Historic Fort Randall parade
+This is a list of markers along the Historic Fort Randall

 Daily Bread Marker image.
 Click for full size.